North Lungpher: Flora

 More than 50% of the village area, now, is covered by thick forest, but the continuous practice of Jhumming, and non-agricultural land use like buildings, transportations like agricultural road and communication utilities etc. in the area led to a decline in the forest cover area.
 The region falls under the direct influence of southwest monsoon.
 As such, the region receives an adequate amount of rainfall.
 The climate is humid tropical, characterized by short winter, long summer with heavy rainfall.
 Currently, there are enough land resources for cultivation of different vegetables and cash crops.
 The village forest is an open access and is where the villagers go for their everyday needs like fodder and firewood etc. Although the village forest is an open access, but trading the forest products like timber, firewood and charcoal production are strictly prohibited.
 But are still open accesses for consumption.
 Some area of the land are protected by the villagers by planting useful species of trees like Ngiau (Michelia Champaca), Vang (Albizzia Stipulate), Khiang (Schima Wallichi) etc. Planting of trees is also done with the help of Village Forest Department Committee (VFDC) and Young Mizo Association (YMA).
 Vast areas of land are owned by individuals and are mainly used for cultivation.
 Current forest status shows decreases in forest cover due to the continuous practice of Shifting cultivation.

 History

-North Lungpher was founded by Sailo king named Lalzika and his friends in 1918.
-They separated from Buhban Village, which is 9 kilometers away from North Lungpher.
-North Lungpher is now more populated than their original village Buhban.
+North Lungpher was established in 1918 by King Lalzika of the Sailo dynasty, along with his companions.
+The settlers chose to separate from Buhban Village, located approximately 9 kilometers away, to form their own settlement.
+Today, North Lungpher has grown to surpass Buhban in population, becoming a more populous and thriving community.